 Whether you’re brand new to lifestyle medicine or already a pro, Clearing has solutions that can help support you in your pain management journey.
-Targeted to your type of pain, your treatment may include a prescription compound cream and home exercise program.
-You can also add on nutraceuticals, which are clinically proven to support bone, nerve and joint health.
-Learn more and start a free 30-day trial by clicking the button below.
+Targeted to your type of pain, your treatment may include a prescription compound cream, home exercise program, nutraceuticals, health coaching, access to leading pain specialists, and more.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.